 Hey, I’m Marty and I’ve been more or less obsessed with music for as long as I can remember.

 My earliest memories are of walking around my parent’s farm composing melodies in my head to keep myself entertained.
-I thought every 5-year-old kid did this, little did I know this little game of mine would eventually become a lifelong passion.

 A failed experience on the keyboard was followed, shortly after, by the acquisition of my first acoustic guitar (a beat-up 12 string Hondo) after becoming inspired by Joe Satriani’s – Always with me, always with you.

 But it really wasn’t until I bought my first CD at the ripe old age of 13 (Tommy Emmanuel’s ‘up from down under’) that I really fell in love with the acoustic guitar.

 It’s funny though.
 While I’ve always admired guitarists with great technical ability such as Jimmy Page (Led Zepellin III was a staple), Tommy Emmanuel and Chet Atkins, and the greats of the electric guitar including SRV, Clapton, Eddie Van Halen and Joe Satriani.
 I resonated more with singer-songwriters, especially those who dabbled more on the acoustic side of the coin, artists such as Neil Young, Paul Simon, and later on Jeff Wilson, John Mayer, and in my humble opinion at least, the greatest of all, Chris Cornell.